Lex-2008/Lex-2008.github.io/en/browser-security-on-linux.md

-title=Browser security on Linux intro=A Linux.com article I totally agree with tags=Linux security
-created=2017-05-10

-A good article that summarizes my own thoughts on hardening browser on Linux:
+title=Browser security on Linux intro=A good article that summarizes my own thoughts on hardening browser on Linux tags=Linux security created=2017-05-10 styles=cache

 [4 Best Practices for Web Browser Security on Your Linux Workstation](https://www.linux.com/news/linux-workstation-security/2017/5/4-best-practices-web-browser-security-your-linux-workstation) [(archived copy)](/cache/browser-security-on-linux.html).

 tl;dr version is like this:

-> 1. Use different browsers for "trusted" websites and "rest of the world"
+1. Use different browsers for "trusted" websites and "rest of the world"

->
-> 2. Use [firejail][]
+2. Use [firejail][]

->
-> 3. Isolate "trusted" and "others" graphic environments from each other.
+3. Isolate "trusted" and "others" graphic environments from each other

 [firejail]: https://firejail.wordpress.com/